vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 datami, observanoes for 115.1

-116; dvādasi, observances on 117; fast on e. mixed with dalami is condemned by Nāra diya and others 114; four kinds of vedhas of E. by Dabar mi 114; if there is Ekadasi on two days, householders should tast on the earlier and Sapnya sing on the later 115; is ex ception to the general defini. tion of sampūrpā tithi 113; is gampūrṇā when it exists for two muhurtas prior to sunrise of the day on which it existe for 60 ghaṭikās and fast to be observed on that day 113; names of the 24 ekādasis of twelve lunar months and two more in the intercalary month when it occors 108n; order is introduced in conflioting texts on Ekādasi by Kālanirnaya and Nirnayasindhu 115; ques. tion on what tithi fast should be observed when Ekādast is mixed with tenth or twelfth tithi would have to be decided in different ways for Vaiṣpavas and Smārtas and is complioated 113; Smārtas (i. e, all those who do not profess to be Vaiß pavas) have not to follow strict rules of redha laid down for Vaiṣpavas 115; some differ ence in the names of Ekādasis and some reasons for this 109; two ekādasis called sayan! (also called Mabaikādafi) and Prabodhini, on Arīdha bright half and Kārtika bright half
+116; dvādasi, observances on 117; fast on e. mixed with dalami is condemned by Nāra diya and others 114; four kinds of vedhas of E. by Dabar mi 114; if there is Ekadasi on two days, householders should tast on the earlier and Sapnya sing on the later 115; is ex ception to the general defini. tion of sampūrpā tithi 113; is gampūrṇā when it exists for two muhurtas prior to sunrise of the day on which it existe for 60 ghaṭikās and fast to be observed on that day 113; names of the 24 ekādasis of twelve lunar months and two more in the intercalary month when it occors 108n; order is introduced in conflioting texts on Ekādaśī by Kālanirnaya and Nirnayasindhu 115; ques. tion on what tithi fast should be observed when Ekādast is mixed with tenth or twelfth tithi would have to be decided in different ways for Vaiṣpavas and Smārtas and is complioated 113; Smārtas (i. e, all those who do not profess to be Vaiß pavas) have not to follow strict rules of redha laid down for Vaiṣpavas 115; some differ ence in the names of Ekādasis and some reasons for this 109; two ekādasis called sayan! (also called Mabaikādafi) and Prabodhini, on Arīdha bright half and Kārtika bright half

 · respeotively 99, 109; two kinds of, viz, sampūrṇā and viddhā or khandā 113.